Taliban attack international compound in Afghan capital

-KABUL Taliban militants launched a large-scale attack involving the United Nations in the center of the Afghan capital Kabul on Friday, sparking a five-hour battle with security forces.
+KABUL Taliban militants launched a large-scale attack involving the United Nations in the centre of the Afghan capital Kabul on Friday, sparking a five-hour battle with security forces.

-A plume of smoke hung over Kabul after the attack was launched, with the sound of .50 caliber heavy machine guns, rocket-propelled grenades and sniper fire clearly audible throughout the city center as night fell.
+A plume of smoke hung over Kabul after the attack was launched, with the sound of .50 calibre heavy machine guns, rocket-propelled grenades and sniper fire clearly audible throughout the city centre as night fell.

 An Afghan police officer was killed and 10 other people were wounded during the attack, which began at 4 p.m.
-(1130 GMT) with a suicide car bomb outside a compound used by the International Organisation for Migration (IOM), Afghan police said.
+(12.30 p.m.
+British time) with a suicide car bomb outside a compound used by the International Organisation for Migration (IOM), Afghan police said.

 While the IOM is not part of the United Nations, it is affiliated with it in Afghanistan.